 I started simply by journaling and writing about what the New Moon meant.
 This was a time of learning and practicing for me in the beginning.
 I would set goals or intentions for that cycle, and keep up with them as I went.

 The Gibbous Moon is the fourth phase in our cycle.
 This is a time to trust that your intentions are coming.
 Perhaps your intention has shifted in an unexpected way.
 This is the time to listen and trust.
 At this stage, it's essential to trust that your intentions are on their way to fruition.
 Perhaps, they have evolved in unexpected ways, and this phase encourages you to adapt and listen to the subtle shifts.

 I would sit down and journal during the full moon and reflect on how my intentions are growing and transforming.
 The full moon is the halfway point.
 This is the time to release and let go of whatever is not serving you.
 Perhaps, your intentions have not bloomed like you hoped, then it is time to let them go with the full moon.

-If you've made it this far, then perhaps this is the moon calling to you.
-What started as a simple journal prompt for me, turned into a lifestyle that transformed me.
-Let me explain…
+If you've made it this far, perhaps the moon is calling out to you.
+What began as a simple journal prompt for me eventually transformed into a lifestyle that reshaped my very essence.